Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Indian authorities believe that a strong government in Kabul could ward off Pakistan's threat to Afghanistan.
 New Delhi, however, is still reluctant to reach out to the Taliban.

-"India is sceptical of the Taliban's relationship with Pakistan," Hekmatullah Azamy, deputy director at the Kabul-based Centre for Conflict and Peace studies, told DW.
+"India is skeptical of the Taliban's relationship with Pakistan," Hekmatullah Azamy, deputy director at the Kabul-based Centre for Conflict and Peace studies, told DW.

 Indian analysts say that New Delhi's concerns about Taliban-backed terror groups were not addressed in the February deal.